florenttaralle/YAVAT/readme.md

 - Create/Edit/Delete Annotation Timelines.
 - Create/Edit/Delete Events on a timeline.
 - Move an event to another timeline.
+- Import One/Multiple Timeseries from a CSV/Excel/Json file.
 - Move Annotations Up/Down
-- Drag Timeline as JSON-Formated text
+- Drag Annotation as JSON-Formated text
 - Save/Load Annotations in a JSON-based YAVAT File.
 - Show named timeseries stored in the annotation file.

 ### TODO / Suggestions

-- Manage timeseries
-- Import timeseries from CSV file.
 - Implement Annotation Grid (like in ELAN)

 ## Getting Started